neos/neos-development-collection/Neos.Neos/Documentation/CreatingASite/RenderingCustomMarkup/PageRendering.rst

 By looking at this definition, we understand a bit more about how page rendering actually works. ``Neos.Neos:Page`` inherits from ``Neos.Fusion:Http.Message``, which in turn inherits from ``Neos.Fusion:Array``. ``Array`` fusion objects just render their keys one after another, so the Page object just outputs whatever is in it.
-The ``Page`` object renders the HTML framework, such as doctype, head and body tags, and also defines the default integration points for site integrators - ``head`` and ``body`` as well as their inner objects.
+The ``Neos.Neos:Page`` object renders the HTML framework, such as doctype, head and body tags, and also defines the default integration points for site integrators - ``head`` and ``body`` as well as their inner objects.
 It is not by coincidence that these exact paths are pre-filled with sensible defaults in site package's generated default ``Root.fusion`` files.